marcusoftnet/marcusoftnet.github.io/_posts/2013-08-15-codebetter-new-home-for-part-of-me.md

 I started this blog about 8 years ago.
 It now contains 830-ish posts (this 831, I think).
 I have also just passed 20,000 tweets:

 > With my 20,000 tweets, I wanted to say a big "Thank you" to all you tweeps that I've learned from so much.
-And a shout-out to [@MikaelOstberg](https://twitter.com/MikaelOstberg) — Marcus Hammarberg (@marcusoftnet) [August 8, 2013](https://twitter.com/marcusoftnet/statuses/365403406258536448)
+And a shout-out to [Mikael Östberg](https://twitter.com/MikaelOstberg) — Marcus Hammarberg (@marcusoftnet) [August 8, 2013](https://twitter.com/marcusoftnet/statuses/365403406258536448)

 During this time, I have not drawn too much attention to myself, in my opinion, and by no means have become famous or well-known.